Master of Engineering Science

 As the protein adsorption is strongly related to the surface feature of hydrogels, such as electric state, hydrophobicity and steric structure, one of efficient strategies to minimize the protein adsorption is the surface coating with a thin film of protein non-sticking materials.
 Currently, several surface coating technologies, such as dip coating and spin coating can be used for this purpose.
 However, the specific surface property requirement in these coating processes limits their applications in biomedical device.
 The Matrix assisted pulsed laser evaporation (MAPLE) is a new process for organic molecule deposition.
 This physical vapor deposition is independent on the surface property of target and substrates.
 It has potential applications in depositing almost every kind of organic molecule.
 In this project, a solid-state pulsed laser with wavelength at 532nm was used in MAPLE system.
 The deposited polyethylene glycol (PEG) films as a function of irradiation time have been investigated by Fourier transform infrared spectroscopy (FTIR), and atomic force microscopy (AFM).
 The results indicate PEG can be successfully deposited through MAPLE system.
 The thickness of PEG film increases with increasing irradiation time.
 Finally, the protein adsorptions before and after PEG deposition using MAPLE have been investigated.
 It is found that such deposition improved the protein resistance of silicone gels dramatically.

 Yin, Pei, "Hydrogel-based Nanocomposites and Laser-assisted Surface Modification for Biomedical Application" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 879.